-Second, it is not immediately clear how to restrict the possible input to bases that do introduce path semantics without over-generating.
-Notably, for example, we do not find locative out- on pure manner of motion verbs, such as run or fly, or on inherently directional motion verbs such as enter or descend.
+Second, restricting the possible input to bases that do introduce path semantics appears to also over-generate.
+Notably, for example, we do not find locative out- on pure manner of motion verbs, such as run or fly, or on inherently directional motion verbs such as exit or descend.